Crafting experiences, games, products and technology across art, animation, design and engineering.

 I led the project through it's initial releases and founded an LLC, Crowbar Collective, to allow Black Mesa to acquire necessary licenses and eventually be sold on Steam.

 On Neverwinter I served as Environment Art Director.
-At it's peak, I led a split team of six local artists and six remote artists - to craft an entire world, a hub, dozens of missions, an many elements for our procedural mission creation systems.
+At it's peak, I led a split team of six local artists and six remote artists - to craft an entire world, our primary city and player hub, dozens of missions, and many elements for our procedural mission creation systems.

 In addition I created artistic and technical documentation to train and align our team on various style and practices.
-I created most of the shaders used in the game, and worked with
+I also created most of the shaders used in the game, and worked with our engineers to help design and develop various procedural mission creation tools we created for players.

 Champions Online was the first commercial game project I was a part of.
 I was lucky enough to join early, help design and develop the engine and toolset, as well as lead a team of environment artists in building a fun comic-inspired world together.
 Designing entire cities, islands and huge environments from nothing was a fantastic challenge that I still look back fondly on.